What Is the 5-Year Rule for Selling a House? There Are Actually Two

 “The key thing for people to do is to gain knowledge of their market,” Studebaker says.

-A major factor in seeing if the five-year rule applies is the current appreciation rate for homes in your area.
+A major factor in determining whether the five-year rule applies is the current appreciation rate for homes in your area.
 The appreciation rate in the United States can vary wildly.
-In December 2023, the average appreciation rate was 5.9%, while it was only 4.6% in December 2022.
+In February 2025, the average appreciation rate was 3.2%, down from 3.8% a month ago and 6% in February 2024.

 What if I need to sell my home before five years?

-Sometimes the need to relocate fewer than five years after purchasing a home cannot be avoided.
-Life happens, but there are options other than selling to help you build up enough equity in your home before putting it on the market.
+Sometimes, the need to relocate less than five years after purchasing a home cannot be avoided.
+Life happens, but there are options other than selling that can help you build up enough equity in your home before putting it on the market.

-A common option for people who do not yet want to sell their home before owning it for five years is to turn it into a rental property.
-You can explore renting it out for the long-term or as a short-term vacation rental to delay selling it while still earning income from ownership.
+A common option for people who do not want to sell their home yet before owning it for five years is to turn it into a rental property.
+You can explore renting it out for the long term or as a short-term vacation rental to delay selling while still earning income from ownership.

 The other 5-year rule: Tax implications for selling your home